Infectious Laryngotracheitis in Chickens

 - Gallid Alphaherpesvirus 1

-Infectious laryngotracheitis is a contagious respiratory disease caused by a variant of the herpes virus.
-The virus resides in the same family as Marek's Disease virus, a horrible chicken disease.
+Infectious laryngotracheitis (ILT) is a contagious respiratory disease that targets birds, especially chickens.
+It causes coughing, difficulty breathing, and abnormal rattling sounds.
+The disease is caused by a variant of the herpes virus that resides in the same family as the horrible Marek’s Disease virus.

 Infectious laryngotracheitis is commonly seen in backyard chicken flocks and presents itself in two forms:

 - mild form: mild infection of the windpipe, sinusitis, and inflammation of the eyes.
 In this form, the disease is rarely fatal.

 - severe form: severe windpipe infection resulting in coughing blood, sneezing, and head shaking.
 This form comes with high mortality rates.